Fresh Produce Safety Training Programs

 GAPS TRAINING

-The new on-line course is self-paced and provides produce growers with the knowledge and tools needed to implement best management practices to reduce microbial food safety hazards in vegetable and fruit farm operations.
+The on-line course is self-paced and provides produce growers with the knowledge and tools needed to implement best management practices to reduce microbial food safety hazards in vegetable and fruit farm operations.
 Participants will receive a certificate of participation after completing this course.
 The cost of the course is $50.
 There are NO refunds issued for this course.
 If you have questions about the course, contact OSU Fruit and Vegetable Safety team member Ashley Kulhanek at kulhanek.5@osu.edu.

 GAPS TRAINING FOR PLAIN GROWERS